oravivek/learning-library/enterprise-manageability-library/operations-insights/sql-performance/sql-performance.md

       ![Left Pane](./images/sql-warehouse5.png " ")

-      You can see that the execution plan is different and much more expensive because Operations Cost of the SQL is now 329 million.
+      You can see that the execution plan is different and much more expensive because the Operations Cost of the SQL is now 329 million.

 11. Click on **Comparison** from the left pane.
 This will show the comparison of performance trends of the two plans based on the **Average Response Time**.